 The U.S. surely wasn’t going all out, with the main goal being to get some minutes on the pitch, build chemistry when it comes to moving the ball around, improve the defensive shape and get ready for Russia.”Roger Gonzalez

-Regardless, many critics used this scrimmage as a reason to argue why the USWNT should not be paid as much as the men’s team.
+Many critics used this scrimmage to argue why the USWNT should not be paid as much as the men’s team.

-Interestingly enough, there is no other information about results from any other scrimmages against boys teams.
+Interestingly, there is no information about results from other scrimmages against boys’ teams.

-As women’s soccer continues to develop around the world, the USWNT pioneers its growth and serves as a shining example.
+As women’s soccer continues to develop worldwide, the USWNT pioneers its growth and serves as a shining example.

-Despite the growth of the sport, female players still face many challenges around the world.
+Despite the sport’s growth, female players still face many challenges worldwide.